Detailed Browsing Logs are available for each member using our Internet Accountability service.

 If you want to see only specific sites or terms, there are two ways to search for those entries.
 The first is by using the search box and entering the site or term.

-You can also click on a specific entry from the Accountability Report to go to the Detailed Browsing Logs.
+You can also click on a specific entry from the Internet Accountability report to go to the Detailed Browsing Logs.
 By doing so, the logs will automatically search specifically for the web domain that was linked in the report.

 For example, if you clicked on the “All Web Content from youtube.com” link in the Activity for Review section, then the search field will show “Youtube.com” and only those logs will be visible.

-To go back to viewing all logs you must click on the “Reset” button, even if the search box was pre-filled by coming in from the Accountability Report.
+To go back to viewing all logs you must click on the “Reset” button, even if the search box was pre-filled by coming in from the Internet Accountability report.

 View by Entry Type